 Normande Genetics is on Facebook and Twitter.

-Please check our catalog page for the new Summer 2015 proofs.
+Please check our catalog page for the new December 2015 proofs.

 Crossbreeding is more than ever the topic of the day, and we felt it could be useful to sum up the reasons for engaging in such a practice.
 Here is an article that was published in Graze magazine (March 2014), and that explains why a 3 way rotational crossbreeding program may be the best tool for most dairies.For the full article, please download here.
 (PDF)